break-stuff/cem-plugin-vs-code-custom-data-generator/README.md

 Adding the CSS Custom Data file to your config provides you with autocomplete for your component's CSS custom properties.

 These values can be added in your component's jsDoc.
-The `var()` wrapper will be added automatically.
+The `var()` wrapper will be added automatically if they are prefixed with `--`.

 ```ts
 /**